werf/werf/docs/_includes/reference/cli/werf_kubectl_proxy.md

             The IP address on which to serve on.
       --api-prefix='/'
             Prefix to serve the proxied API under.
-      --append-server-path=false
-            If true, enables automatic path appending of the kube context server path to each
-            request.
       --disable-filter=false
             If true, disable request filtering in the proxy.
 This is dangerous, and can leave you
             vulnerable to XSRF attacks, when used with an accessible port.